Welcome to the UNH Law Library

 We have an extensive collection of print study aids from publishers such as Wolters Kluwer, LexisNexis, West Academic and more that can be checked out for three weeks at a time.
 We also have a collection of the Sum and Substance audio study aids for all first-year courses as well as a collection of flashcards.
 They are located on the main floor of the Law Library in the Student Success Annex.

-Hybrid JD students - We also are piloting a series of electronic study aids from West Academic to assist our Hybrid JD students.
+Hybrid JD students - We license a series of electronic study aids from West Academic to assist our Hybrid JD students.
 Hybrid students can access these guides at https://subscription.westacademic.com/ and follow the instructions for access to these guides which also allow you to take notes, highlight, save favorites, download titles for offline access, and more.

 Copiers and printers

 The printer/copier/scanner machines are available on the second and third floors of the library.

 Copying: Student IDs must be used for copying.
 If you do not have enough money to copy the document you will get a message and will have to add money to your card to proceed.